davelongdev/dave-long-web-studio/content/about.md

 I'm currently focused on working as a freelancer in computer programming and web development.
-I've been focusing on front-end web development, which involves writing code that's applied to the what's called the 'front end' of web sites - the aspects of web sites that people see and interact with on a daily basis.
+I've been focusing on front-end web development, which involves writing code that's applied to the what's called the 'front end' of websites - the aspects of websites that people see and interact with on a daily basis.

 <br>